-In response to questions about access to fresh produce, Members were informed that it was difficult for food banks and social supermarkets to afford to buy in fresh fruit and vegetables with offers sometimes being limited to potatoes, carrots, onions etc. Turning Heads had explored the Government's proposal to take waste food directly from farms but the scale was too large and would have involved a contract around £14m.
+- In response to questions about access to fresh produce, Members were 4. informed that it was difficult for food banks and social supermarkets to afford to buy in fresh fruit and vegetables with offers sometimes being limited to potatoes, carrots, onions etc. Turning Heads had explored the Government's proposal to take waste food directly from farms but the scale was too large and would have involved a contract around £14m.
 A lot of waste from farms in Devon was being thrown away.
 It was estimated that approximately 20% of farm waste that cannot be sold to the supermarkets was just left to rot.
 It was really difficult to get access to fresh produce.
-There were some local networks and the Food Alliance shared knowledge and produce where possible. however, due to the limited amount of fresh produce it was not normally possible to share this as it was sent out to families as soon as it was received.
+There were some local networks and the Food Alliance shared knowledge and produce where possible, however, due to the limited amount of fresh produce it was not normally possible to share this as it was sent out to families as soon as it was received.
 The Food Alliance worked across Torbay and the Paignton Community Lader was a member and they did have access to fresh fruit and vegetables.
 There was a need to scale up access to fresh produce to be used in food banks and social supermarkets.
-An example was given that 2,500 Christmas hampers was given out in 2024 which contained a full meal and desert for the families, however, people were still coming to the food banks saying they don't have any presents for their children for Christmas and many parents were going without food to ensure their children were fed.

-The Board noted the links between food poverty and health, particularly type 2 diabetes, with Torbay having high numbers of people with type 2, steadily increasing year on year, similar to the rest of the Country.
-The funding from Public Health only supports preventative work through a 12-week Adult Weight Management Programme via Your Health Torbay.
-(Note: face to face talks with people about diet for those who already have type 2 diabetes, which could help people to manage or control it, falls within the remit of NHS Devon and not Public Health.)
+An example was given that 2,500 Christmas hampers was given out in 2024 which contained a full meal and desert for the families, however, people were still coming to the food banks saying they don't have any presents for their children for Christmas and many parents were going without food to ensure their children were fed. - 5.
+The Board noted the links between food poverty and health, particularly type 2 diabetes, with Torbay having the highest numbers of people with type 2 diabetes in the whole Country.
+The funding from Public Health only supported preventative work.
+They were no longer doing face to face talks with people about diet for those who already have it, which could help people to manage or control it. - 6.
 Members were informed that Turning Heads runs digital skills courses as there were lots of people who were not online or able to follow processes.
 This was affecting their ability to work and access appropriate benefits which was impacting on the NHS and causing further poverty and hardship.
 A large number of people were unable to make healthy changes to their food as they were in temporary accommodation with limited cooking facilities.
 There were also links to fuel poverty where people could not afford the gas or electric to cook meals.
 800 referrals were made last year for financial support.
 When people contact the Torbay Community Helpline for food they will encourage the person to tell them about their complete situation and then signpost them to relevant support and help.
 The conversations can be difficult and people may not want to tell them about their wider issues and some may not actually need the food bank which can lead to challenging conversations and sometimes staff facing abuse and aggression.
 Food banks take referrals from Libraries, the Council, Probation and other agencies who all have good relationships with the Food Alliance and will join up with the helpline.
-People can also apply online themselves.
+People can also apply online themselves. - 7.
 The Board was advised that there had been an increase in demand for food support with a lot of requests through the website.
 A lot of times people would go direct to the food bank as they had heard about it from their friends.
 Sometimes people don't have phone credit to phone the helpline but could access the internet.